There may be benefits that have not yet been proven through research.

 supplements of these amino acids improves exercise performance, or builds muscle mass,

-Leucine may improve healing of skin and bones.
-It may increase muscle development
+or helps you recover from exercise.
+Leucine may help healing of skin and bones.
+It

-and lean body mass.
-It may also increase production of human growth hormone (HGH).
+may increase muscle growth and lean body mass.
+It may increase production of human

-Amino acids (AAs) are available as individual AAs or in AA combinations.
-They also
+Amino acids (AAs) are available as single AAs or in AA combinations.
+They also come

-Note that by eating enough protein in your diet, you get all of the amino acids you
+By eating enough protein in your diet, you get all of the amino acids you need.

 You should take leucine supplements with valine and isoleucine.